-• Valid Values: -1, 0 -- n

-· Configuration Level: Campaign Group

-• Defines the minimum number of agents in the Campaign Group when determining agent reassignment.

-When the value is set to 0, there are no restrictions for the minimum amount of agents in the Campaign Group.
-Agents are assigned to this Campaign Group even when the lowest priority Campaign Groups are understaffed agent assignment.

-To prevent assignment to Campaign Group, the agent-assignment-min-num option should be also set to special value "-1".
-In this case, Campaign Group is considered always staffed even if the number of assigned agents is zero.
-OCS assigns agents to this Campaign Group only if the following items are true:

-• These agents can not be assigned to any running activities (inbound activity and running associated Campaign Groups) with higher priority due to the restrictions imposed by the options regarding the agent-assignment-priority
+- Default Value: 0 - Valid Values: -1, 0 -- n - Configuration Level: Campaign Group - Logical Group: Dynamic Agent Assignments - Defines the minimum number of agents in the Campaign Group when determining agent reassignment. - When the value is set to 0, the Campaign Group is always considered to be understaffed.
+Agents are assigned to this Campaign Group even when the lowest priority Campaign Groups are understaffed. - When the value is set to "-1", the Campaign Group is considered always staffed, even if there are no assigned agents.
+This setting prevents assignment to the Campaign Group and OCS assigns agents to this Campaign Group only if the following items are true: - These agents can not be assigned to any running activities (inbound activity and running associated Campaign Groups) with higher priority due to the restrictions imposed by the options regarding the agent assignment.

-- Any running activity with lower priority is staffed; that is, the number of assigned agents is not less than the non-zero minimum values specified in the agent-assignment-min-num or inbound-agentassignment-min-num option. - The inbound-agent-assignment-min-num option is not set to zero. - The agent-assignment-min-num options for all active associated Campaign Groups are not set to zero.
+- Any running activity with lower priority is staffed; that is, the number of assigned agents is not less than the non-zero minimum values specified in the agent-assignment-min-num or inbound-agent-assignment-min-num option. - The inbound-agent-assignment-min-num option is not set to zero. - The agent-assignment-min-num options for all active associated Campaign Groups are not set to zero.